The Healthcare Law Review: Saudi Arabia

 Furthermore, Saudi Arabia has been looking to increase foreign investment in large hospitals.
 There are also a number of privatisations expected in this sector.

 Saudi Arabia is currently liberalising its regulations to encourage more foreign participation in the healthcare sector in Saudi Arabia.
-There continues to be tremendous opportunities for investment in this sector and we expect this will only accelerate with the expected announcement by the government of medical centres and hospitals that are to be partially or wholly privatised.
+There continue to be tremendous opportunities for investment in this sector and we expect these will only accelerate with the expected announcement by the government of the partial or full privatisation of a number of medical centres and hospitals.

 1 Nabil A Issa is a partner at King & Spalding LLP, which operates in cooperation with the Law Office of Mohammed AlAmmar.

 2 See Correspondents, Saudi Arabia's Healthcare Market Witnessing Exponential Growth, Khaleej Times, 35, 27 August 2009.